Series · Hardening before AWS · Part 2 of 3 ← Part 1: Securing the application · Mobile banking app hardening · Part 3: Identity-first migration →

 - Pre-release tabletop or wargame for any release that changes authentication, payment, or KYC flows.

 A release that misses any of these items is not blocked because of a process rule.
 It is blocked because the bank does not have evidence to defend the release if it produces an incident.
-The checklist is the evidence chain.
+The checklist is the evidence chain — the way a surgical team will not start without a verified count of every instrument on the tray.

 The mobile-hardening layers map to specific obligations: